stackbit-projects/oval-broccoli-636c7/content/pages/index.md

   - type: hero_section
     title: Discover & book local beauty professionals
     subtitle: >-
-      Stop wasting your time, waiting at a shop
+      Stop wasting your time, waiting at a shop.
     content: >-
       App Land combines your work and home calendars with all your task management tools into one seamless experience controlled by a single app